 It has presented over 200 plays from the international repertory of short plays.
 It has also commissioned and premiered over 60 Canadian works.

 In 1988, after it realized it had virtually exhausted the repertory of short plays, it joined with Petro-Canada to create the Stage One program, which includes a national competition from which new works are commissioned, workshopped and often produced.
+In September, 2021, it launched Stage Two, which presents three new plays selected from the Stage One development festival.

-The company presented an average of eight mainstage productions per year from October to April.
+The Company presented an average of eight mainstage productions per year from October to April.
 It performed in a rent-free venue in Bow Valley Square.
 After the sudden termination of its rent-free lease, it found a new home in a former Mercedes dealership at the base of the Calgary Tower.
 In 2021, it moved to down the hall to Vertigo Theatreís Studio Theatre.

 In 2008, Martin Fishman became Artistic Director.
 His intent was to bring an "edgier" feel to Lunchbox Theatre productions, including works by David Mamet and Edmonton gay playwright Darren Hagen (Tornado Magnet).
 In 2009, Pamela Halstead, formerly Artistic Producer of Shipís Company Theatre in Parrsboro, Nova Scotia, was appointed Artistic Director, followed by Mark Bellamy as Artistic Producer from 2014-17.
 In July 2017, Samantha MacDonald became Artistic Producer.
 The current Artistic Director is Bronwyn Steinberg.